Master of Teaching (Primary)

 This unit provides an overview of the biblical narrative so as to develop an integrated understanding of the Bible’s message and the ability to interpret its meaning for contemporary students.
 The unit also develops the knowledge and understanding of the process of curriculum design, development and evaluation in biblical studies.
 Skills are acquired that facilitate the teaching and learning of biblical studies.

 This unit seeks to develop a critical awareness of the impact of intersecting cultural environments on schooling and education.
-Various social, historical, political, economic, philosophical and theological perspectives will be explored with particular emphasis on the impact of culture, cultural identity and linguistic background on the education of Aboriginal and Torres Strait Islander students.
+Various social, historical, political, economic, philosophical and theological perspectives are explored with particular emphasis on the impact of culture, cultural identity and linguistic background on the education of Aboriginal and Torres Strait Islander students.

 Psychology for Teachers